 Jarrod is passionate about supporting Veteran causes.
 He has helped numerous Veterans directly and supported several Veteran related charities, even becoming a VA Accredited Agent to better serve their needs

-Jarrod is actively engaged in public speaking an about such topics as financial education, tax planning, and Veteran benefits.
+Jarrod is actively engaged in public speaking about such topics as financial education, tax planning, and Veteran benefits.

 His leisure activities include camping, fishing and, above all, spending time with his lovely wife, Joanna, and their three wonderful children: Violet, Adeline, and Lincoln.